-- 8.1 Question: A clinical trial with an investigational medicinal product (IMP) which is an officinal or magistral formula falls within the scope of the Clinical Trials Regulation.64 What does this mean for the requirements as regards manufacturing authorisation? - 388.
-Answer: Chapter IX of the Clinical Trials Regulation applies to the manufacturing and import of the investigational medicinal product, which is subject to the holding of an authorisation.
-However, article 61 (5) of the Regulation provides for exceptions where an authorisation is not required under certain conditions. - 389.
-The preparation of investigational medicinal products with an officinal or magistral formula does not require a manufacturing authorisation where this process is carried out in hospitals, health centres or clinics for exclusive use in these same places taking part in the same clinical trial in the same Member State. - 390.
+8.1 Question: A clinical trial with an investigational medicinal product (IMP) which is an officinal or magistral formula falls within the scope of the Clinical Trials Regulation.
+(65) What does this mean for the requirements as regards manufacturing authorisation?

+- 406. Answer: Chapter IX of the Clinical Trials Regulation applies to the manufacturing and import of the investigational medicinal product (IMP), which is subject to the holding of an authorisation.
+However, article 61 (5) of the Regulation provides for exceptions where an authorisation is not required under certain conditions.
+The conditions to benefit for these exemptions are that the IMPs having undergone one of the processes referred to in Article 61(5)(a), (b) and (c) (66) shall be used for the same clinical trial for which the process was done, the IMPs should be used in the same Member State where the process was done, or in an other Member State in which the same trial is being conducted and if this Member State allows it, but the IMPs are not necessarily used in the same hospitals, health centres or clinics where the preparation of the IMP was done. - 407.
+The preparation of investigational medicinal products with an officinal or magistral formula does not require a manufacturing authorisation where this process is carried out in hospitals, health centres or clinics for exclusive use in these same places taking part in the same clinical trial in the same Member State. - 408.
 In such cases Member States shall set up appropriate and proportionate requirements, including regular inspections, to ensure subject safety and reliability and robustness of the data generated in the clinical trial.